Neutral Municipality

-The Neutral Municipality (Município Neutro), more formally known in the imperial era as the Neutral Municipality of the Court (Município Neutro da Corte), was an administrative unit created in the Empire of Brazil, that existed in the territory corresponding to the current location of the municipality of Rio de Janeiro between August 12, 1834 (when it was proclaimed the Additional Act to the Constitution of 1824) and November 15, 1889, when the republic in Brazil was proclaimed.
+The Neutral Municipality (Município Neutro), officially known during the imperial period as the Neutral Municipality of the Court (Município Neutro da Corte), was an administrative division of the Empire of Brazil.
+It covered the area of present-day Rio de Janeiro and existed from 12 August 1834, following the enactment of the Additional Act to the Constitution of 1824, until the proclamation of the republic on 15 November 1889.
 It only officially ceased to exist with the promulgation of the 1891 Constitution in 1891.
-Under the republican constitution, the Neutral Municipality became the Federal District.
+The municipality was formally abolished under the 1891 Constitution, after which its territory became the Federal District of Brazil.